 The Jewish faith isn't clear on the existence of an afterlife.
 The Hebrew Bible and other religious texts teach several core beliefs regarding life after death.
-For this reason, there is isn’t a universal belief or agreement in the afterlife unlike that of Christianity and Islam.
+For this reason, there isn’t a universal belief or agreement in the afterlife unlike that of Christianity and Islam.

 Most Jewish people will simply adhere to the principle of the possibility of the existence of an afterlife.
 Therefore, the faithful should live in the best way possible during this life in the present.

 Some of those teachings of the Jewish afterlife include: